loopandlearn/news/docs/index.md

 ### Video Replay

-Did you miss this Special Session, 13 October 2023: **<span translate="no">Little Loopers<span translate="no">&nbsp;to T1D Titans: Moving Our Kids Towards T1D Independence**?
+Did you miss this Special Session, 13 October 2023:&nbsp;**<span translate="no">Little Loopers<span translate="no">&nbsp;to T1D Titans: Moving Our Kids Towards T1D Independence**?

 * This featured a talk with Joe Donahue and Tina Hammer, parents of teen&nbsp;<span translate="no">Loopers<span translate="no">&nbsp;at various stages of independence
 * The link to the video replay with be posted here as soon as it is available.

 Many sessions are recorded.
-This full list is found here:
+The full list is found here:

 * Recorded sessions at&nbsp;[<span translate="no">LOOP and LEARN</span>&nbsp;YouTube Channel](https://www.youtube.com/c/loopandlearn)

 ## Reminder if you Build with Browser

 When you build the *Loop* app using a browser, you must rebuild a minimum of every 90 days.
-If you fail to do this, you will see the message: **<span translate="no">"Loop Beta has expired"<span translate="no">** on your phone and will not be able to run&nbsp;_<span translate="no">Loop</span>_&nbsp;until you build again.
+If you fail to do this, you will see the message:&nbsp;**<span translate="no">"Loop Beta has expired"<span translate="no">**&nbsp;on your phone and will not be able to run&nbsp;_<span translate="no">Loop</span>_&nbsp;until you build again.
 Remember that your pump will revert to running your scheduled basal rates within 30 minutes when the app is not available.

 You can go into the *Testflight* app on the phone and check how many days are left on your current build and then add a reminder in your calendar to rebuild before then.
 [Update with Browser](https://loopkit.github.io/loopdocs/gh-actions/gh-update/).